Last updated on May 24th, 2018

 People who had passport stamps before gets easier interviews in the immigration.

 Whatever your reason for leaving the country, just put a smile and be confident every time.
-Some officers would really ask you questions pertaining to what type of work you do, how much money do you have, can you support yourself outside the country, etc, because they need to know if you’re going back.
+Some officers would really ask you questions pertaining to what type of work you do, how much money do you have, can you support yourself outside the country, etc, because they need to know if you’re going back to your home country.

 Backpacking Trip Expenses